A Saturday night is the best time to curl up on your couch with a large bowl of microwave popcorn and watch that movie everyone has been raving about.

 Risks of microwave popcorn on your dog

-Damage to the gums: unpopped kernels of popcorn can hurt your dog’s gums and chip the teeth causing dental problems.
+Unpopped kernels of popcorn can hurt your dog’s gums and chip the teeth causing dental problems.

 The microwave popcorn hulls can get stuck between your dog’s teeth, causing discomfort and damage to the gums.

-Choking hazard: whole or partially popped microwave popcorn is a choking hazard.
+Whole or partially popped microwave popcorn is a choking hazard.

 The unpopped kernels can also cause blockage of your dog’s digestive system.

-Gastrointestinal issues: Sweetened or seasoned microwave popcorn can cause digestive problems.
+Sweetened or seasoned microwave popcorn can cause digestive problems.

 Your dog may react badly to the butter or caramel, leading to effects like diarrhea, vomiting, and dehydration.